hkarim/JUCE-Graph-Component/README.md

 ### Building

-The following steps is tested only on macOS:
+The following steps are tested only on macOS:

 - You will need a C++14 compiler
-- `boost::variant` must be on the headers search path
 - Use the provided `graph-viewer.jucer` to generate a project for your platform or use the provided XCode project
 - If you are generating a project from the jucer file, make sure you setup the correct JUCE modules paths correctly

 ### License

 MIT